weknowinc/webcomponents_handson/README.md

 ```
 ## Working handsOn environment

-This repository is not a boilerplate, it is a lab repository which users ```resources``` to build your lab.
-That's why the code you work on it is outside the real of git and won't be committed.
-Even though you can clone the repo and do something like that, we saw this as a lab.
+This repository is not a boilerplate, it is a lab repository which uses ```resources``` to build your lab.
+That's why the code you work on it is outside the realm of git and won't be committed.
+Even though you can clone the repo and do something like that, we thought this as a lab repository which should be as thin as possible.

 There is a command to update the repo files if necessary (```wk-git-update```), but it is not part of the lab.
 Only a resource we used to make our life easier.
 For the purpose of this lab you should work within: ```outline/src/components/wk/*``` & ```web/sites/default/themes/wkth/*```.